ECGFlowCMR: Pretraining with ECG-Generated Cine CMR Helps Cardiac Disease Classification and Phenotype Prediction: Methodology

 \subsection{Anatomy-Motion Disentangled Flow}

 To address the anatomical observability gap where ECG signals impose weak constraints on cardiac morphology, we propose the Anatomy-Motion Disentangled Flow (AMDF), which explicitly disentangles static anatomical structure from dynamic temporal motion in a latent space.

-{\bfseries Anatomical Anchor Learning.} We first train a 3D variational autoencoder (3D-VAE)~\cite{kingma2013auto} to encode cine CMR sequences into a temporally coherent latent space.
-This latent space compresses spatial anatomy while preserving temporal continuity.
-After training, we compute the mean latent across all sequences to derive a static anatomical template, which captures population-level cardiac morphology and serves as a structural prior.
+Specifically, AMDF first extracts a time-invariant anatomical representation using a 3D variational autoencoder (3D-VAE), and subsequently models the time-dependent motion residual via a conditional flow-matching network.